jeffreyliang-vandy/MeLD/README.md

 ## Configuration notes

-- `LightningDiT/configs/` contains example configs used for training the DiT model.
+- `model/LightningDiT/configs/` contains example configs used for training the DiT model.
 Copy and adapt those for your dataset and compute budget.
 - Data preprocessing can be found in `0_data_preprocessing.py`, and model-specific data logic can be found under `HALO_Inpatient/`, `SynTEG/`, `TimeDiff` and `TimeAutoDiff/` — review those scripts when preparing your dataset.
+- We provide baseline models code from
+    - LLM based model `HALO_Inpatient/`,
+    - GAN based model `SynTEG/`, `
+    - diffusion based model `TimeDiff` and
+    - latent diffusion based model `TimeAutoDiff/`

+    in `baseline/`, detailed describhe of the baselines can be found in the paper.or the original paper.

+- In paper, MeLD variants are implemented with training the diffusion components of `MeLD-DDPM`, `MeLD-DiT`, `TimeDiff` and `TimeAutoDiff` on latent sample from `2_sample_latent.py`.

 ## Evaluation